Chances for snowfall next week - KTVZ

 Chances for snowfall next week

-We'll see above average temperatures continue into Sunday where we will also see wind speeds pick up to 20 mph for Bend, Madras and Redmond.
-The rest of Central Oregon can expect fairly calm wind speeds around five to 10 mph.
+We'll see above-average temperatures continue into Sunday, when we will also see wind speeds pick up to 20 mph for Bend, Madras and Redmond.
+The rest of Central Oregon can expect fairly calm wind speeds around 5-10 mph.

-Then those warmer temperatures will dip into the 40s for Monday and Tuesday where chances for snow begin Monday night for all of us at 30 percent.
+Then those warmer temperatures will dip into the 40s for Monday and Tuesday, while chances for snow begin Monday night for all of us, at 30 percent.
 Those chances for snow continue Tuesday morning at 20 percent for Bend, La Pine, Madras, Sisters and Sunriver.

-Then on Thursday our temperatures will climb back up into the 50s for partly cloudy skies.
+Then on Thursday, Thanksgiving Day, our temperatures will climb back up into the 50s for partly cloudy skies.

 Comments